Aeurias/NadeshikoSlimeVR/README.md

 While soldering, use flux to make things easier, keep your solder iron's tip tinned with solder when not in use to protect from oxidation.
 Make sure to clean the PCBs after soldering.
 You can use PCB cleaner or isopropyl alcohol.
 This is to remove the flux, which some are acidic and will attack the solder joint over time.

-When using module header pins, the longer end of the pins points upwards towards the component, and the shorter end goes into the breakout PCB.

 The basic steps of assembly for the main trackers are: